martinmarsh/nmea0183/README.md

 # nmea0183

-## Externally configurable nmea0183 sentence analyser in a go package
+## Post build configurable NMEA 0183 sentence analyser and writer in a go package

 ### Reason to choose

-- Configurable Sentences definitions and variables either in build or via external yaml or json files
+- Configurable Sentences definitions and variables either built in or via external yaml/json/toml files
 - Collects data across sentences to merge into one results set
 - Keeps results as strings for ease of logging, communication and visualisation
 - Handles Removing old data